lucidrains/hourglass-transformer-pytorch/README.md

 ## Todo

-- [ ] work with non-autoregressive, accounting for masking
+- [x] work with non-autoregressive, accounting for masking
 - [ ] account for shift padding when naive downsampling
+- [ ] account for masking for attention resampling

 ## Citations